-Preparing loose wires - completely freed from the matrix - is achieved by simply performing the procedures for selective dissolution, described in the previous sections, for longer periods of time.
-Again, there are two methods for releasing the wires: chemically, using a $H_2O/HCl/H_2O_2$ solution (see e.g. section 5.1.1, p.
-46) or electrochemically by applying a slightly anodic potential in a mildly corrosive electrolyte (see e.g. section 5.1.1, p.
+Preparing loose wires - completely freed from the matrix - is achieved by simply performing the procedures for selective dissolution, as described in the previous sections, but for longer periods of time.
+As before, there are two methods for releasing the wires: chemically, using a $H_2O/HCl/H_2O_2$ solution (see, e.g., section 5.1.1, p.
+46) or electrochemically by applying a slightly anodic potential in a mildly corrosive electrolyte (see, e.g., section 5.1.1, p.
 49).
-The latter method proved to be more convenient since the oxidizing power of hydrogen peroxide changes over time, due to consumption during the dissolution reaction as well as side reactions.
+The latter method proved to be more convenient since the oxidizing power of hydrogen peroxide changes over time due to consumption during the dissolution reaction as well as side reactions.